Friz Freleng: Directorial achievements

 Schlesinger's hands-off attitude toward his animators allowed Freleng and his fellow directors almost complete creative control and room to experiment with cartoon comedy styles, which allowed the studio to keep pace with the Disney studio's technical superiority.
 Freleng's style quickly matured, and he became a master of comic timing.
-During World War II, he directed several propaganda cartoons, contributing to the Private Snafu series and directing shorts like Daffy – The Commando (1943), Bugs Bunny Nips the Nips (1944) and Herr Meets Hare (1945).
-Often working alongside layout artist Hawley Pratt and writer Warren Foster, he also introduced or redesigned a number of Warner characters, including Yosemite Sam in 1945, the cat-and-bird duo Sylvester and Tweety in 1947, and Speedy Gonzales in 1955.
+During World War II, he directed several propaganda cartoons, contributing to the Private Snafu series and directing shorts such as Daffy – The Commando (1943), Bugs Bunny Nips the Nips (1944), and Herr Meets Hare (1945).
+Often working alongside layout artist Hawley Pratt and writer Warren Foster, he also introduced or redesigned a number of WB characters, including Yosemite Sam in 1945, the cat-and-bird duo Sylvester and Tweety in 1947, and Speedy Gonzales in 1955.

-Freleng and Chuck Jones would dominate the Warner Bros. studio in the years after World War II, with Freleng largely concentrating on the above-mentioned characters, as well as Bugs Bunny.
+Freleng and Chuck Jones dominated the WB studio in the years after World War II, with Freleng largely concentrating on the above-mentioned characters, as well as Bugs Bunny.
 Freleng continued to produce modernized versions of the musical comedies he animated in his early career, such as Three Little Bops (1957) and Pizzicato Pussycat (1955).
-He won four Oscars during his time at Warner Bros., for the films Tweetie Pie (1947), Speedy Gonzales (1955), Birds Anonymous (1957) and Knighty Knight Bugs (1958).
-Other Freleng cartoons, such as Sandy Claws (1955), Mexicali Shmoes (1959), Mouse and Garden (1960) and The Pied Piper of Guadalupe (1961) were Oscar nominees.
+He won four Oscars during his time at WB, for the films Tweetie Pie (1947), Speedy Gonzales (1955), Birds Anonymous (1957), and Knighty Knight Bugs (1958).
+Other Freleng cartoons, such as Sandy Claws (1955), Mexicali Shmoes (1959), Mouse and Garden (1960), and The Pied Piper of Guadalupe (1961) were Oscar nominees.